 I am a Michigan writer.
 I have lived most of my life on the shores of Lake Michigan.
 This setting features prominently in most of my writing.
 I am always working on something and prefer to have several projects going at once.
 After 40 years and many books, I still enjoy the immersion into another world that my projects require.
 Right now I am focusing on revising and publishing short stories for adults for a 12-story collection titled Additions.
 I live with my husband in Grand Haven.

 A recent honor for my classic folktale Clever Beatrice.
-It was chosen by the Library of Congress for their Discover Great Places Through Reading Program as the book to represent MICHIGAN!
+In 2020 it was chosen by the Library of Congress for their Discover Great Places Through Reading Program as the book to represent MICHIGAN!

 Clever Beatrice is set in the Upper Peninsula of Michigan.

 I reissued my 2009 title A Summer Of Silk Moths, complete with a dreamy new cover and illustrations.
 The novel, set in Buchanan, Michigan, features a young runaway named Nora (Elnora, a tribute to Elnora Comstock from A Girl of the Limberlost), who must search for redemption and forgiveness in the natural world, specifically Riverside Nature Center on the shores of the St. Joseph River.
 Riverside is run by Nora’s mysterious and silent Uncle Abe and his younger and more confrontational assistant, Pete.
 Nora and Pete soon learn that they are joined by their orphaned state, but also by their obsession with the Silk Moths of Riverside, nocturnal creatures that signify rebirth.

 For nature-loving adults and teenagers.